Help Voters | Get trained to be a Nonpartisan Poll Monitor with the Florida Election Protection Coalition! Sign up now!

 • Early Voting: You can vote at any early voting site in your county of residence.
 Early Voting dates, times and locations vary by county and by election.
 You can find the early voting information for your county for the upcoming election by calling the Supervisor of Elections or checking their website.
 All counties have Early Voting (including Saturday and Sunday options) for elections that include statewide or federal races.
 However, many areas do not offer Early Voting for county or municipal elections.

 • Election Day: On Election Day, you must vote in the polling location assigned to the precinct for your permanent residence.
-To find your polling location, please call your county Supervisor of Elections office or check the website for information about polling locations and Election Day voting options.
+However, your regular polling location may have changed due to the storm (for example, if it was damaged or if it is serving as a shelter).
+In some cases after a major emergency, alternative Election Day voting options may be made available in affected counties.
+To find your polling location or to learn if other options are available, please call your county Supervisor of Elections office or check their website for information about polling locations and Election Day voting options.

 Remember, to vote in-person you must present valid photo and signature ID.
 The address on your ID does not need to match the address on your voter registration.